wp-plugins/wp-simple-faq/readme.txt

 Add FAQ to your website with simple custom post type. fastest loading FAQ plugin on the the WordPress directory.

+Although you can find many FAQ plugins on the WordPress directory WP Simple FAQ is designed with only thing in mind, speed.

+We have used inside WP Simple only the regular WordPress classes, this has created an FAQ plugin with loading footprint of less than 4k.

+We are using WP Simple FAQ on website with thousands of users per day.

+In this kind of websites speed is the most important aspect.

-This Plugins is maintained by <a href="http://happyplugins.com">HappyPlugins</a> your can find more plugins and coding tutorials our our websites.<br>
+This Plugin is maintained by <a href="http://happyplugins.com">HappyPlugins</a> your can find more plugins and coding tutorials our our websites.<br>